 Employers must authorize and permit uninterrupted rest breaks for all nonexempt employees whose total daily work time is at least 3.5 hours.
 These mandatory rest breaks must be offered at the rate of 10 minutes for every four hours worked, or "major fraction" thereof.
 Anything over two hours is considered by the courts to be a "major fraction" of four.

 As a general rule, and insofar as practicable, the rest break must be in the middle of each four-hour work period.
 In an eight-hour day, one rest break normally falls on either side of the meal break.
-Though this is the general rule, there is no absolute obligation to permit a rest period before a meal period.
+Though this is a general rule, there is no absolute obligation to permit a rest period before a meal period.

 According to the California Supreme Court in Brinker, "[s]horter or longer shifts and other factors that render such scheduling impracticable may alter this general rule."
 Employers are given some latitude as they may "deviate from that preferred course where practical considerations render it infeasible."

-Employers should be cautious about departing from the general rule to provide rest breaks in the middle of each work period and should consult with counsel if practical considerations unique to their industry appear to warrant a departure from the general rule.
+Employers should be cautious about departing from the general rule to provide rest breaks in the middle of each work period and should consult with legal counsel if practical considerations unique to their industry appear to warrant a departure from the general rule.

 Employers must treat rest periods as hours worked and must pay rest periods as time worked.
 According to a California Supreme Court decision in Augustus v.
 ABM Security Services, Inc., employers must relieve employees of all duties during rest breaks and relinquish any control over how employees spend their break time.
 There are very limited exceptions to this rule in certain industries, such as for ambulance personnel and safety-sensitive positions in the petroleum industry.